Inlightenment/Inlightenment/README.md

     - PSR-7 Message Standards
     - PSR-15 (proposed) Standard
     - Event-Sourcing & CQRS
+    - Schema.org semantic data api abstractions & generators
+Based on:
+    - ADR pattern (more adaptable to web apps than MVC)
+    - Component abstractions from Illuminate package

 This project is in development.
 Any and all help would be appreciated.